Marcia Fumilla, Wife of Emperor Titus Verpasian

 myminifactory

-Marcia Furnilla came from a noble and distinguished family.
-She was from the gens Marcia who were of plebeian status, which claimed descent from Roman King Ancus Marcius.
-She was a daughter of Roman Senator Quintus Marcius Barea Sura and Antonia Furnilla.
-Her sister was Marcia, the mother of Ulpia Marciana and of future Roman Emperor Trajan.
-Her father was a friend to future Roman Emperor Vespasian (who was Titus' father) and her paternal uncle was the senator Quintus Marcius Barea Soranus, while her paternal cousin was the noble woman Marcia Servilia Sorana.
-Furnilla's paternal grandfather was Quintus Marcius Barea, who was Suffect consul in 26 and was twice Proconsul of the Africa Province, while her maternal grandfather could have been Aulus Antonius Rufus, a Suffect consul either in 44 or 45.
-Marcia Furnilla was born and raised in Rome.
-She married Titus, widowed from his first marriage, in 63.
-The marriage between Titus and Furnilla was an arranged one.
-This marriage for Titus was an influential one and promoted his political career.
-Suetonius describes Furnilla as a "very well-connected" woman.
-On September 17, 64, Furnilla bore Titus a daughter, Flavia Julia Titi or Julia Flavia in Rome.
-Like Titus' first marriage, this one was short.
-Furnilla's family was connected to the opponents of Roman Emperor Nero and after the failure of the Pisonian conspiracy in 65, they were disfavored by the Emperor.
-Titus didn't want to be connected with any potential plotters and ended his marriage to Furnilla, but continued raising their daughter.
-The fate of Furnilla afterwards is unknown.
-After her death, she was placed along with her mother in the mausoleum of Gaius Sulpicius Platorinus - a magistrate at the time of the first Roman Emperor Augustus - and his sister Sulpicia Platorina in Rome.
+Marcia Furnilla hailed from a respected and illustrious family, tracing her lineage back to the gens Marcia, whose plebeian status was rooted in their claimed descent from Roman King Ancus Marcius.
+As the daughter of Roman Senator Quintus Marcius Barea Sura and Antonia Furnilla, she boasted a distinguished ancestry.
+Her sister, Marcia, would go on to become the mother of Ulpia Marciana and future Roman Emperor Trajan.
+The connections within her family were impressive: her father was close friends with future Roman Emperor Vespasian, while her paternal uncle, Quintus Marcius Barea Soranus, held a seat in the Senate.
+Her paternal cousin, Marcia Servilia Sorana, was a noblewoman of distinction.
+Furnilla's ancestors had made significant contributions to Rome's governance.
+Her paternal grandfather, Quintus Marcius Barea, served as Sufect consul in 26 and twice governed the Africa Province as Proconsul.
+On her mother's side, Aulus Antonius Rufus, a Sufect consul either in 44 or 45, might have been her maternal grandfather.
+Born and raised in Rome, Marcia Furnilla would eventually marry Titus, who had recently lost his first wife.
+The arranged marriage between Titus and Furnilla was influential in promoting his political career.
+As Suetonius described Furnilla, she was a woman of considerable social standing.
+On September 17, 64, Furnilla gave birth to a daughter with Titus, Flavia Julia Titi or Julia Flavia, in Rome.
+Like her husband's first marriage, this union was short-lived.
+The connection between Furnilla's family and the opponents of Roman Emperor Nero led to their disfavor after the Pisonian conspiracy failed in 65.
+Not wanting to be associated with potential plotters, Titus ended his marriage to Furnilla but continued to care for their daughter.
+Furnilla's fate following her separation from Titus remains unknown.
+After her passing, she was laid to rest alongside her mother in the mausoleum of Gaius Sulpicius Platorinus and his sister Sulpicia Platorina, a magistrate at the time of Rome's first Emperor Augustus, in Rome.

 With this file you will be able to print Marcia Fumilla, Wife of Emperor Titus Verpasian with your 3D printer.
 Click on the button and save the file on your computer to work, edit or customize your design.
 You can also find more 3D designs for printers on Marcia Fumilla, Wife of Emperor Titus Verpasian.